martimaur/not-ed/README.md

 - **Text to Date**: You can write "today" or "at 8pm" on a task and it will automatically set the date
 - **Repeat Tasks**: Set tasks to repeat daily, weekly, monthly, or yearly
 - **Tab System**: Organize tasks into custom tabs with color coding
+- **Pin window**: Pin your window so you can focus on other stuff but keep your progress visible

 ## Installation